devitruvius/budget_generator/README.md

 * The script uses a template PNG file ("template.png") to create the PDF layout.
 Make sure to place this file in the same directory as the script.
 * You can customize the template file to match your desired design.
 * The script can be extended to include additional features, such as generating a detailed breakdown of costs by task or adding more information to the PDF file.

+## Contributing

+Please feel free to fork the repository and submit pull requests.

+## License

+This project is licensed under the MIT License.

+## Contact

+If you have any questions or suggestions, please feel free to contact me.